EARTH EQUITY

 More About Me

-I’m a 25-year old native of Madera, California, who has been incarcerated since I was 18 due to my involvement in a drive by shooting.
+I’m a 27-year old from Madera, California, who has been incarcerated since I was 18 due to my involvement in a drive by shooting.
 Upon witnessing the shooting, even prior to being arrested, I knew I was done with gang life and violence of any kind.

 When I changed my life I discovered my passion for giving back to others.
 I’m involved in advocacy and nonprofit work so I can help other young men escape the mentality I was once trapped in.
 I want to help others find the self-worth and purpose I have found.